puppetlabs/bolt/README.md

 ## FAQ

-### Bolt requires ruby >= 2.1
+### Bolt requires ruby >= 2.0

-Trying to install bolt on ruby 1.9 or 2.0 will fail.
-You must use ruby 2.1 or greater.
+Trying to install bolt on ruby 1.9 will fail.
+You must use ruby 2.0 or greater.

 ### Bolt fails to install